 Accipiters

-Accipiters are classified as true hawks, characterized by long tails and short rounded wings, which have evolved for catching prey in forested areas where fast acceleration, the ability to make quick turns and to stop quickly is important.
+Accipiters are considered true hawks, characterized by long tails and short rounded wings, which have evolved for catching prey in forested areas.

 Click on thumbnail for larger photo and more specific information.
 Please remember the terms of use.